Home / About Books2Africa

 We are grateful for the support of our donors, beneficiaries, team members, sponsors and partners.

 The overhead costs of the charity (e.g. rent, business rates, utility bills, insurance, equipment costs and marketing) are funded by selling up to 20% of donated items via our charity shop with the consent of donors.
 Our proprietary software enables us identify items which can be listed for sale on our charity shop on eBay and Amazon, and others are sold to wholesale book buyers who purchase items in bulk at a reduced price.
-Through a free bookmark included with every purchase, all buyers are encouraged to donate their books back to the charity after use.
+Through a free bookmark included with every purchase, all buyers are encouraged to donate their books back to the charity after reading.

 Individuals, institutions, and communities who are approved to receive educational materials are required to raise funds to cover the processing and shipping costs of their materials, as well as any destination charges such as customs clearance and haulage.
 However, most of these approved beneficiaries are unable to raise funds to cover these costs and Books2Africa must rely on the support of generous sponsors.
-Individuals and organisations can become Books2Africa sponsors via a one-off or monthly financial donation to our 1 Million Book Fund.
+Individuals and organisations can become Books2Africa sponsors via a one-off or monthly financial donation to our 1 Million Books Fund.

 Board of Trustees